Uniswap/widgets-demo/README.md

 The `SwapWidget` component will render in whichever supported locale is passed to the `locale` prop.

+### Known issues with Create React App

+- Many dependencies have not updated to support sourcemaps for CRA.
+To get around this, you can disable sourcemaps by setting GENERATE_SOURCEMAP=false, either when you run the script or in your .env file.

+- CRAv4 must use different import path for fonts.
+To import the widget using CRAv4:

+      import { SwapWidget } from '@uniswap/widgets/index.js'
+      import '@uniswap/widgets/dist/fonts.css'

 ### Additional documentation

 - [What is Uniswap](https://docs.uniwap.org/)